RazvanBerbece/PatientRecords-SecureComp/reporting/flaws/password_security/README.md

 These issues mean that a user profile could easily be compromised.
 Either by an attacker gaining access to the database in some way and usign the plain text stored passwords or a brute force attack using common sequences and combinations of characters and numbers.
-Lastly, in this implementation, users are allowed to enter weak credentials, a username which is non-unique and a password that has no requirement of using a certaing combination of numbers, uppercase and lowercase letters or special characters.
+Lastly, in this implementation, users are allowed to enter weak credentials, a username which is non-unique and a password that has no requirement of using a certain combination of numbers, uppercase and lowercase letters or special characters.
 These flaws were discovered by inspecting the SQL Database using a GUI tool, SQLiteStudio, and inspecting the database schema and data stored.